mhai97/mycard/README.md

   // CRUD Operations

   // Create (Insert) a new todo
+  // Converts the Todo object to a map and inserts it into the 'todos' table.
+  // Handles potential conflicts by replacing existing entries with the same id.

   Future<int> insertTodo(Todo todo) async {
     final db = await database;
     return await db.insert(